Raptors' ‘culture reset’ to get early tests from Warriors and Spurs

 "This time around, being able to really lock in from ground zero and understand step by step how we're going to play, how we're going to execute, really building that chemistry."

 The Raptors acquired sniper C.J.
-Miles, signing the three-point specialist to a three-year, $25-million contract, and if the pre-season is a good indication, the move will pay dividends.
+Miles, signing the three-point specialist to a three-year, $25 million contract, and if the pre-season is a good indication, the move will pay dividends.
 Miles had 27 points, including six threes, in Toronto's 125-104 win over Chicago in the pre-season finale.

 The Raptors attempted an average of 43 threes a night in the pre-season, second only to the Houston Rockets (49).
 Now Casey has to hope the shots start falling — the team's 32.6 per cent three-point shooting in the pre-season ranked them second last in the league.